cezary-biernacki/t52transformers/README.md

 Just add uk.org.cezary.t52transformers.T52TransformersModule as a submodule to your AppModule (or equivalent) using @SubModule annotation.

-You can use it with t5conduit module (https://github.com/cezary-biernacki/t5conduit) that brings LessCSS and CoffeeScript integration.
+You can use it with t5conduit (https://github.com/cezary-biernacki/t5conduit) module that brings LessCSS and CoffeeScript integration.

 ---
-Written by Cezary Biernacki.
+Prepared by Cezary Biernacki from sources of Tapestry 5.2.6 and 5.3.0.

 Licensed under the Apache License, Version 2.0 (the "License").